RARe: Retrieval Augmented Retrieval with In-Context Examples: Introduction

 \section{Introduction}

 In-context learning (ICL) \citep{brown2020language} has emerged as a powerful paradigm enabling diverse applications without parameter updates in large language models (LLMs).
-By conditioning on input-output examples that demonstrate a specific task, LLMs can generate predictions while maintaining fixed parameters.
-While in-context learning has been extensively studied for LLMs \citep{xu2023knnpromptingbeyondcontextlearning, min-etal-2022-metaicl, dong2024surveyincontextlearning}, its potential for retriever models remains unexplored.
+While in-context learning has been extensively studied for the decoder-only models \citep{xu2023knnpromptingbeyondcontextlearning, min-etal-2022-metaicl, dong2024surveyincontextlearning}, its application to encoder-only, embedding models have been limited.
+Recently, \citet{li2024makingtextembeddersfewshot} proposed to incorporate randomly sampled few-shot examples into the query side to enhance the query embedding for embedding models.
+They reported strong performances, achieving state-of-the-art performances in a popular retrieval benchmark~\citep{muennighoff-etal-2023-mteb}.
+In this paper, we further study how in-context examples enhance the performance in retriever models, exploring its design choices and generalization capability with controlled studies.

-We study how in-context examples can be effectively leveraged to enhance performance in retriever models.
-Unlike in decoder-only LLMs where in-context examples expand model capacity at generation time, in-context examples may primarily provide task-relevant information rather than increasing model capacity.
-Specifically, we study injecting in-context examples to build a dense retriever model~\citep{karpukhin-etal-2020-dense} which embeds queries and documents into a shared representational space for efficient search over a large corpus.
-Text retrieval is a core component of many natural language processing (NLP) tasks, serving as a key component for retrieval-augmented language language models~\citep{lewis2021retrievalaugmentedgenerationknowledgeintensivenlp}.
+Compared to decoder models which generates new tokens from the input as a continuation, how in-context examples would impact the output vector from an embedding model is less obvious.
+Unlike in decoder-only LLMs where in-context examples expand model capacity at generation time, in-context examples in encoder-only models may primarily provide task-relevant information rather than increasing model capacity.
+We study injecting \textit{semantically similar} in-context examples to build a dense retriever model~\citep{karpukhin-etal-2020-dense} which embeds queries and documents into a shared representational space for efficient search over a large corpus.
 State-of-the-art retriever models started to leverage decoder-only models as a backbone \citep{wang2024improving, behnamghader2024llm2vec, muennighoff2024gritlm, SFRAIResearch2024, lee2024nvembedimprovedtechniquestraining}, further motivating our study of applying in-context examples.